typelevel/cats/docs/src/main/tut/faq.md

 - Find an [open issue](https://github.com/typelevel/cats/issues?q=is%3Aopen+is%3Aissue+label%3Aready), leave a comment on it to let people know you are working on it, and submit a pull request.
 If you are new to cats, you may want to look for items with the [low-hanging-fruit](https://github.com/typelevel/cats/issues?q=is%3Aopen+is%3Aissue+label%3A%22low-hanging+fruit%22) label.

 See the [contributing guide]({{ site.baseurl }}/contributing.html) for more information.

+## <a id="sbt-catalysts" href="#sbt-catalysts"></a>Is there a sbt plugin that facilitate projects based on the Cats ecosystem libraries?

+Of course. [sbt-catalysts](https://github.com/typelevel/sbt-catalysts) is created particularly for this purpose.
+It also provides a g8 template so that you can run `sbt new typelevel/sbt-catalysts.g8` to quickly set up a project using Cats ecosystem libraries through this plugin.
+For more details, go to [sbt-catalysts](https://github.com/typelevel/sbt-catalysts).